 The economy car market was very small by 1969.
 An increasing lack of interest from GM, including Chevrolet's General Manager John DeLorean, saw a complete absence of Corvair advertising after 1967.
 The company's "by-request-only" 1969 Corvair brochure was just four pages long.

 Early in 1968, GM's XP-892 project was shown as a full-size model, slated to be the third-generation Corvair.
-Although proposed for production in 1970, further development of the Corvair was discontinued.
+Although proposed for production in 1970, further development of a new Corvair was discontinued.

 With the promise of more power while still meeting emission requirements, a small turbocharged engine showed promise.
 The Corvair had great potential, but its intended mission confused buyers.
 It started out as an economy car but most enthusiasts enjoyed it as a sports car.